Karl Dorrell: Second stint with Miami Dolphins (2019)

 On February 8, 2019, the Miami Dolphins announced they had hired Dorrell as the team's wide receivers coach under new head coach Brian Flores.

 Colorado Buffaloes

 On February 23, 2020, Dorrell was named the 27th head coach for the University of Colorado.
 He signed a five-year, $18 million contract that would pay him $3.2 million for the first year with $200,000 annual raises in subsequent years.
+Dorrell was named Pac-12 Coach of the Year after the Buffaloes finished the 2020 COVID-shortened season with a winning record (4–1) for the first time at Colorado since 2016.

 Following a blowout loss at home to USC in October 2021, a frustrated Dorrell shoved a photojournalist's camera while trotting off the field.
 The next day, Dorrell apologized for the incident in a statement.

 Colorado fired Dorrell and defensive coordinator Chris Wilson on October 2, 2022, after an 0–5 start to the 2022 season.
+Dorrell's contract buyout was reported to be US$11.4 million, minus money he already had been paid, which reduced that amount to US$8.7 million.

 Family

 Dorrell and his wife, Kim, have two children, Chandler and Lauren.